About Great Linford village, parish and park

 The origin of the name Great Linford

-The origin of the name Great Linford is a matter of speculation, but it may be that it was derived from a ford over a river (the Ouse?) near a Linden tree, otherwise known as a Lime tree.
-Similarly, the old English word for a Maple tree is hlin or hyln, so this too may point to an origin for the name Linford.
+The origin of the name Great Linford is a matter of conjecture, but it may be that it was derived from a ford over a river (the Ouse?) near a linden tree, otherwise known as a lime tree.
+Similarly, the old English word for a maple tree is hlin or hyln, so this too may point to an origin for the name Linford.
 Equally, suggestions have been made that it may be derived from another old English word, lin, for flax, linen or cloth.
 Given that the manufacture of linen cloth requires a good supply of water, and we know Great Linford was well served by springs and once by a stream running through the manor grounds, this theory may also be worth considering.
-Great Linford boasts one particularly spectacular Lime tree within the manor park grounds, though not nearly old enough (possibly 300-400 years) to have any connection to the village name.
+Great Linford boasts one particularly spectacular lime tree within the manor park grounds, though not nearly old enough (possibly 300-400 years) to have any connection to the village name.

 The historic core of Great Linford Village